working-group-two/engineering-blog/pages/blog/_posts/2021-01-07-mqtt-event-bridge.md

 - events.voicemail.subscribe: Allow the service to see if a voicemail has been left
 - events.sms.subscribe: Allow the service to get a copy of every SMS sent and received

+All the events you have consented to share with the service will be stored in the service's queue.

 ```
 sms events        ─╮
 voice events      ─┼─▷  queue  ◁── gRPC API
 voice mail events ─╯
 ```

-All the events you have consented to share with the service will be stored in the service's queue.

 This queue can be consumed by using the events streaming API ([docs](https://docs.wgtwo.com/events/how-to/listen-for-events/)), which requires the service to use the OAuth2 client credentials grant flow.

 Events will be shared with the service as long as there exists an active consent.

-We then initiate the service side stream to fetch the events:
+We then initiate the server side stream to fetch the events:
 ```go
 request := &pb.SubscribeEventsRequest{
   Type:          []pb.EventType{pb.EventType_VOICEMAIL_EVENT},